JLLeitschuh/security-research/bulk-pr-generation/partial-path-traversal/PR_MESSAGE.md

 ## Preamble

+### Impact

+This issue allows a malicious actor to potentially break out of the expected directory.
+The impact is limited to sibling directories.
+For example, `userControlled.getCanonicalPath().startsWith("/usr/out")` will allow an attacker to access a directory with a name like `/usr/out-not`.

+### Why?

 To demonstrate this vulnerability, consider `"/usr/outnot".startsWith("/usr/out")`.
 The check is bypassed although `/outnot` is not under the `/out` directory.
 It's important to understand that the terminating slash may be removed when using various `String` representations of the `File` object.
 For example, on Linux, `println(new File("/var"))` will print `/var`, but `println(new File("/var", "/")` will print `/var/`;
 however, `println(new File("/var", "/").getCanonicalPath())` will print `/var`.

-### Impact

-This issue allows a malicious actor to potentially break out of the expected directory.
-The impact is limited to sibling directories.
-For example, `userControlled.getCanonicalPath().startsWith("/usr/out")` will allow an attacker to access a directory with a name like `/usr/out-not`.

 ### The Fix